GRIFFINCollaboration/griffin-dashboard/templates/run-status/README.md

 ### ODB Structures

 The run status bar relies on the standard ODB `/Experiment`, `/Runinfo`, `/Equipment/Trigger/Statistics`, and `/Logger` directories, updated every heartbeat.
 These don't require any special configuration beyond MIDAS defaults; a request to fetch and unpack them every heartbeat is found on `dataStore.runSummaryQuery`.
+The calibration updater also relies on the presence of the usual `/DAQ/MSC` directory.